lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 60 The future.md

 As soon as I went outside, I forget all about Madam bellinsky because my wife hurried towards me.
 - complex sentence:
-    - As soon as I went outside [adverbial of time]
+    - As soon as I went outside [time adverbial]
         - as soon as
         - I went outside
             - I